MrPickles/dank-dns/README.md

 loading of the DNS data into MongoDB.
 More details can be found in the `README.md` file in its specific folder.

+Sample query scripts can be found in `query/`.
+This directory contains scripts to query MongoDB for queries per second (QPS), the top hosts, and top requests.
+Additional documentation can be found in the `README.md` file of the subdirectory.

 ## Database Schema
 The database will hold a collection of DNS queries.
 Specifically, each query will have the following schema: